YottaDB/YDBDoc/AdminOpsGuide/basicops.rst

 **ydb_log (gtm_log)** specifies a directory where the gtm_secshr_log file is stored.
 The gtm_secshr_log file stores information gathered in the gtmsecshr process.
 YottaDB recommends that a system-wide default be established for ydb_log so that gtmsecshr always logs its information in the same directory, regardless of which user's YottaDB process invokes gtmsecshr.
 In conformance with the Filesystem Hierarchy Standard, YottaDB recommends /var/log/yottadb/$ydb_rel as the value for $ydb_log unless you are installing the same version of YottaDB in multiple directories.
 Note that $ydb_rel can be in the form of the current YottaDB release and platform.
 If you do not set $ydb_log, YottaDB creates log files in a directory in /tmp.
 However, this is not recommended because it makes YottaDB log files vulnerable to the retention policy of a temporary directory.

 .. note::
-   In the latest versions, gtmsecshr logs its messages in the system log and the environment variable ydb_log is ignored.
+   In current versions, gtmsecshr logs its messages in the system log and the environment variable ydb_log is ignored.

 +++++++++++++++++
 ydb_lvnullsubs
 +++++++++++++++++
-**ydb_lvnullsubs (gtm_lvnullsubs)** specifies the initialization of [NEVER][NO]LVNULLSUBS at process startup.
+**ydb_lvnullsubs (gtm_lvnullsubs)** specifies the initialization of `VIEW [NEVER][NO]LVNULLSUBS <../ProgrammersGuide/commands.html#lvnullsubs-nolvnullsubs-neverlvnullsubs>`_ at process startup.
 The value of the environment variable can be 0 which is equivalent to VIEW “NOLVNULLSUBS”, 1 (the default) which is equivalent to VIEW “LVNULLSUBS” or 2, which is equivalent to VIEW “NEVERLVNULLSUBS”.
-These settings disallow, partially disallow, or allow local arrays to have empty string subscripts.

 ++++++++++++++++
 ydb_maxtptime
 ++++++++++++++++
-**ydb_maxtptime (gtm_zmaxtptime)** specifies the initial value of the $ZMAXTPTIME Intrinsic Special Variable, which controls whether and when YottaDB issues a TPTIMEOUT error for a TP transaction that runs too long. ydb_maxtptime specifies time in seconds and the default is 0, which indicates "no timeout" (unlimited time).
+**ydb_maxtptime (gtm_zmaxtptime)** specifies the initial value of the `$ZMAXTPTIME <../ProgrammersGuide/isv.html#zmaxtptime>`_ Intrinsic Special Variable, which controls whether and when YottaDB issues a TPTIMEOUT error for a TP transaction that runs too long. ydb_maxtptime specifies time in seconds and the default is 0, which indicates "no timeout" (unlimited time).
 The maximum value of ydb_maxtptime is 60 seconds and the minimum is 0; YottaDB ignores ydb_maxtptime if it contains a value outside of this recognized range.
 This range check does not apply to SET $ZMAXTPTIME.

 +++++++++++++++++++++++++++++++++++++++++++++++++++
 ydb_max_indrcache_count/ydb_max_indrcache_memory